RHEcosystemAppEng/schema-pusher/.github/README.md

                         The subject naming strategy.
   -r, --registry-url=<serviceRegistry>
                         The url for Red Hat's service registry.
+  -s, --schema-path=<schemaPath>
+                        The schema path for the topic, correlated with a topic.
-  -t, --topic=<topic>   The topic to produce the message too, repeatable.
+  -t, --topic=<topic>   The desired topic for the schema, correlated with a
+                          schema path.
       --tf, --truststore-file=<truststoreFile>
                         The path for the truststore pkcs12 file for use with the Kafka producer
       --tp, --truststore-password=<truststorePassword>
                         The password for the truststore pkcs12 file for use with the Kafka producer
-  -V, --version         Print version information and exitPKCS
+  -V, --version         Print version information and exit.
 ```

 ### Usefull build commands